Skip to main content

 Description:

-Guided by faculty with deep experience in relevant disciplines, the aim will be for students to leave this course with a more robust understanding of the field of organizational socialization set against current developments.
+Guided by faculty with deep experience in course disciplines, students will leave this course with a more robust understanding of communicative and organizational processes of socialization that respond to ongoing societal transformations of work.
 Furthermore, students will be encouraged to use the insights from the course in the pursuit of their unique and diverse research interests.

 Post-course activities

-• Students write an individual 5-page reflection paper to be discussed among fellow students and faculty at a post-course online meeting.
+Students must write an individual 5-page reflection paper to be discussed among fellow students and faculty at a post-course online meeting.

 Description of paper requirements: